MichaelRCondon/agentic-python-engineer/README.md

 # 🐒 Agentic Python Engineer (APE)

-**APE strong together** 🦍
+**APE Together Strong** 🦍
 ---

 ## What is APE?

 APE uses state-of-the-art artificial intelligence to make sure your Python code runs whether your functions like it or not.
-Through a process known as **B.A.N.A.N.A.S** (Break-Analyze-Natural language processing-Auto-fix-Never give up-And-Succeed), APE repeatedly detects failing functions, sends them to an LLM for emergency surgery, and hot-swaps the fixed code back into your running program.
+Through a process known as **B.Ana.N.A.S** (described in detail below), APE repeatedly detects failing functions, sends them to an LLM for emergency surgery, and hot-swaps the fixed code back into your running program.

 To survive such an intelligent process, APE reloads individual functions in memory after each fix, allowing your program to continue executing without missing a beat.